Drosophila connectome: Structure of the fly connectome

 meaning they have multiple postsynaptic elements (commonly called PSDs, for postsynaptic densities) opposed to one presynaptic element (commonly called a T-bar, due to its most common appearance).
 Synapse counts can be reported either way - as number of structures, or number of partners.
 Cell and synapse counts are known to vary between individuals.

 For the larva, there is one full female connectome available.
-For adults, a full connectomes of the female brain (~120,000 neurons, ~30,000,000 synapses) and both the male and female ventral nerve cord (VNC, the fly's equivalent of the spinal cord, ~14,600 neurons) are also available.
-Two teams have reported complete adult CNS connectomes that include both the brain and the VNC, in both male and female flies.
+For adults, full connectomes of the female brain (~120,000 neurons, ~30,000,000 synapses) and both the male and female ventral nerve cord (VNC, the fly's equivalent of the spinal cord, ~14,600 neurons) are also available.
+In 2025, two teams reported complete adult CNS connectomes that include both the brain and the VNC, in male and female flies respectively.